 - Reference Overdosed: The entire company's library can qualify.
 You'd be hard-pressed to not find a Shout-Out in each of their games.
 See Shout-Out below.

 - Retraux: The Neo-Classic Arcade series is designed to take on the look of older-generation games.
 Sol Cresta is the first game in this lineup and has the look of a 32-bit game and an FM synth soundtrack.

 - The Rival: In most games, there will usually be an antagonist of some sort who possesses similar fighting abilities as the protagonist and is generally a true challenge of the player's skill.
 Notable examples include Jeanne from Bayonetta, Jetstream Sam from Metal Gear Rising, Prince Vorkken from The Wonderful 101, and A2 from NieR: Automata.

 - Rule of Cool: Practically Platinum's modus operandi.

 - Shout-Out: Oy.
 To list all of Platinum's Shout-Outs, to themselves or otherwise, would require its own page.
-In fact, three games of theirs have their own Shout-Out pages.
+In fact, four games of theirs have their own Shout-Out pages.
 Their self-referencing would also give Nintendo a run for their money.